redpelicans/red_tetris_boilerplate/docs/sockets/lobbies.md

 ```
 Ask a subscription demand on 'group:lobbies' to the server.
 Send : userId ?
-Server will : add the playter to the groupe "lobbies:group" and emit a lobbies:response
+Server will : add the player to the group "group:lobbies" and emit a lobbies:response
 ```

 `lobbies:unsubscribe`

 ```
 Ask a unsubscription demand on 'group:lobbies' to the server.
+Send : userId ?
+Server will : remove the player from the group "group:lobbies"
 ```

 `lobbies:add`